-If you are here, it probably means that you were trying to use CopyTrans Shelbee or CopyTrans Contacts and got a prompt for entering your iOS backup password.
-Maybe you do not even remember setting it.
+If you are here, it probably means that you were trying to use CopyTrans Shelbee or CopyTrans Contacts and got a prompt for entering your iTunes iPhone backup password.
+Maybe you’re even sure you have iTunes backup password never set.
 If this is indeed what happened, this short guide is for you.
-It will explain what an iOS backup password is, where it came from and what to do.
+It will explain what the password is, where it came from and what to can be done about it.

 - How to see if my device is encrypted?

-iOS backup password is a combination with which the iPhone is encrypted.
-Encrypting your device allows it to back up sensitive data, such as passwords, wi-fi settings, website history, and health data.
-Note that an iOS backup password is not the same as passcode (the combination you enter to unlock the iPhone) or your Apple ID.
+Backup password is a combination with which the iPhone is encrypted.
+Encrypting your device allows it to back up sensitive data, such as passwords, Wi-Fi settings, website history, and health data.
+Note that it is not the same as passcode (the combination you enter to unlock the iPhone) or your Apple ID.

 How to see if my device is encrypted?

-To check whether your device is encrypted and manage your password settings:
+To check whether your device is encrypted, manage your password settings, decrypt iTunes backup:

 - Launch iTunes and connect your iPhone to it.

-- Click on the iPhone icon at the top iTunes panel.
+- Click on the iPhone icon at the top-left corner of the iTunes window.